 At Nuxeo, we believe that agility is the key to success.
 By designing a low-code platform, we allow you to change anything anytime, quickly and maximize your outcomes.
 Nuxeo Studio, for instance, allows you to rapidly redesign these processes without interfering with ongoing activity, using a graphical tool and drag and drop.

-Automating these processes can also be a key factor: our AI tool Nuxeo Insight can learn from your existing claim base and leverage it to make your processes more efficient in various ways:
+Automating these processes can also be a key factor: our AI in Content Management tool, Nuxeo Insight can learn from your existing claim base and leverage it to make your processes more efficient in various ways:

 - categorizing claims